cascadiajs/cascadiajs/src/views/content/next-steps.md

 ---
-title: Please Confirm Your Email Address
+title: Thanks and Next Steps
 ---
-Thanks!
+**If you are signing-up for the first time:**

 We have sent an email to the address you provided.

 - Please click the link in order to confirm that the email address belongs to you.